Chapter 5 Nutrition

 - Convenience and ease of preparation are important factors for many people, particularly if they are reliant on a single gas burner for cooking.

 - Many poor households eat poor quality food that keeps them hungry, such as chips and sweets.
 They have good access to bad food but poor access to good food.
-In many communities food is most easily obtained from general dealers, spaza shops and street vendors who stock a limited variety of food, often low in.
+In many communities food is most easily obtained from general dealers, spaza shops and street vendors who stock a limited variety of food, often low in quality and of uncertain origin.

 - Access to food can also be difficult for people living in rural or remote areas outside the main food distribution networks.
 They may need to spend considerable amounts of money to travel long distances in order to get to shops or markets.